Reviewed on May 17, 2026 · By North York Guide Editorial

 4. Accessibility — Location, transit access, parking, hours

 We paid for every meal ourselves.
 No sponsored placements.
-All addresses verified against Google Places API in April 2026.
+All 10 addresses were re-verified against the Google Places API on May 17, 2026.
+Social proof is drawn only from Google reviews, Reddit, official restaurant channels, and TikTok — we don't cite competing local-media listicles.

 Korean BBQ and banchan spread at a North York restaurant

-The hottest Korean restaurant in North York right now is Nakwon Kisa at 4895 Yonge St, a viral AYCE buffet with 1M+ YouTube views and daily customer limits.
-For Korean BBQ, Daldongnae at 6034 Yonge St is the consensus default with 3,071 Google reviews (4.4★) and 3,479 Xiaohongshu likes.
+The hottest Korean restaurant in North York right now is Nakwon Kisa at 4895 Yonge St — an AYCE buffet so busy it imposed a daily customer limit (lunch capped near 160 guests) and a 3:30–5:00 PM service break by August 2025.
+For Korean BBQ, Daldongnae at 6034 Yonge St is the consensus default with a 4.4★ Google rating across 3,071 reviews and the top pick on a November 2025 r/askTO birthday-dinner thread.
 For pork bone soup, Mapo Gamjatang at 4916 Yonge St uses a 50-year recipe from Mapo House in Seoul.
-For Korean stew, Buk Chang Dong Soon Tofu at 5445 Yonge St is the Reddit-endorsed spec-shop with 4.7★ reviews.
-For date night, Omiwol at 153 Yorkland Blvd is Toronto's first triple-aged KBBQ — featured in blogTO's Winterlicious 2026 list.
+For Korean stew, Buk Chang Dong Soon Tofu at 5445 Yonge St is the spec-shop with 4.7★ Google reviews.
+For date night, Omiwol at 153 Yorkland Blvd is Toronto's first triple-aged KBBQ, trending on TikTok through 2026.
 And the 2026 sleeper pick: Bistro Mujae at 41 Spring Garden Ave, a TikTok-discovered hidden gem for grilled whole squid and truffle chapchae.

 The 10 Best Korean Restaurants in North York

 Ranked by a combination of food quality, value, buzz, and authenticity.
-All 10 addresses were verified against Google Places API in April 2026.
+All 10 addresses were re-verified against the Google Places API on May 17, 2026.
 Scarborough and downtown Toronto spots are excluded so every pick is within or adjacent to the North York boundary.

 Top Pick Nakwon Kisa daily changing Korean buffet spread